LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/techjobs-console/_index.md

    There are two ways to stop a running app.
 Either option works so you can pick the one that works best for you!

    1. Use the IDE.
-Click Visual Studio's *Stop* icon.
-The light red square that replaces the green *Run* triangle once an app is running.
+Click Visual Studio's *Stop* icon, the square that replaces the *Run* triangle once an app is running.
    1. In the terminal, press *ctrl+C*.
 This will work in any terminal context, and not just for our console program in Visual Studio

 {{% /notice %}}